Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 Instead, it became a manual for how to cover up abuse more effectively.

-They haven’t learned lessons—they’ve learned tactics.
+They haven’t learned lessons.

 • Then: Victims were excluded from school rather than supported.